Stephen-J-Whitaker/memory-game/README.md

   - ### User feedback

+    In line with the design ethos of keeping the game retro in style buttons are styled to look like physical push buttons.
+The user knows that the button has been pressed either by the fact that a change in the interface takes place, such as a modal closes or the instructions dropdown opens, for example, or by a momentary change in the appearance of the button that was clicked.

+    In the case of the mute/unmute button, the ‘outset’ border is momentarily replaced with a solid border to make it look like the button is fully pushed within a recess when clicked.
+The symbol on the mute button also changes to indicate a change in mute state as feedback that the request to mute or unmute has been successful.

+    In the case of the coloured and start buttons, the top button SVG is momentarily hidden on click to reveal a smaller version underneath.
+This gives the button the appearance of being pressed in.
+The smaller momentarily revealed coloured buttons are also a brighter colour so they appear lit up when clicked and, if the game is unmuted, the click event triggers a tone which is a game feature but also acts as feedback to the user of a successfully administered ‘click’.

 - ### **JavaScript Logic / Game Algorithm Development**

      An outline plan for the JavaScript code was produced containing some pseudo code.
 The code evolved during development but the structure remained largely the same as planned.